-Ask your referees to complete the Evaluation for Graduate Admission form (either print version or electronic version) for you and have them send in their evaluation in PDF to firstname.lastname@example.org.
+- Two evaluations -> ask your referees to complete the Evaluation for Graduate Admission form (either print version OR electronic version) for you and have them send in their evaluation in PDF to email@example.com.

 - Proof of your English language proficiency.

-- For EU citizens and students with a European Master's degree, we strongly recommend that you have passed the (general) GRE test.
+- For EU and non-EU students with a European Master's degree, we strongly recommend that you have passed the (general) GRE test.

-For non-EU citizens, it is mandatory to add a copy of your GRE test result sheet.
+For applicants with a non-EU Master's degree it is mandatory to add a copy of your GRE test result sheet.